Day 26, August 12, 2017

 Today, the first witnesses were called upon to testify.

 The court heard first from Glenn Patterson, a former Indigenous cultural advisor at various Federal prisons and institutional elder at Matsqui Penitentiary.
-In these roles he offered spiritual and cultural support to Indigenous inmates, including those who were being held in solitary confinement.
-He said that, once inmates in the solitary wing became aware that he was visiting, they would yell down the corridor for him to come and visit them.
-He spoke of having to meet with inmates through the 18 by 4 inch food slot in their cell door, and how, against the advice of the correctional officers on site, he would often reach his hand through that slot in order to create some human contact with the person on the other side.
+In these roles he offered spiritual and cultural support to Indigenous prisoners, including those who were being held in solitary confinement.
+He said that, once prisoners in the solitary wing became aware that he was visiting, they would yell down the corridor for him to come and visit them.
+He spoke of having to meet with prisoners through the 18 by 4 inch food slot in their cell door, and how, against the advice of the correctional officers on site, he would often reach his hand through that slot in order to create some human contact with the person on the other side.

-In answer to a question from Mr. Justice Peter Leask about whether he ever felt afraid of the inmates, Mr. Patterson replied that he did not.
+In answer to a question from Mr. Justice Peter Leask about whether he ever felt afraid of the prisoners, Mr. Patterson replied that he did not.
 He also told the story of Kevin Stonechild, an aboriginal inmate who in 2000 committed suicide while being held in solitary.
 Mr. Patterson told the court about a meeting he had with Mr. Stonechild the day before his death, during which he was “terribly distressed about his life”.
 Mr. Patterson told both Correctional Officers and health staff about his concerns following the meeting, but Mr. Stonechild was still able to take his own life the following day.